mysql/mysql-connector-nodejs/docs/Intro.md

 ```

 Note: raw SQL statements are also sent to the server using a specialized protobuf message, again, since there is no support for the classic MySQL protocol.

+### Licensing information

+This product may include third-party software, used under license.
+If you are using a Commercial release of MySQL Connector/Node.js 8.0, see the [MySQL Connector/Node.js 8.0 Commercial License Information User Manual](https://downloads.mysql.com/docs/licenses/connector-nodejs-8.0-com-en.pdf) for licensing information, including licensing information relating to third-party software that may be included in this Commercial release.
+If you are using a Community release of MySQL Connector/Node.js 8.0, see the [MySQL Connector/Node.js 8.0 Community License Information User Manual](https://downloads.mysql.com/docs/licenses/connector-nodejs-8.0-gpl-en.pdf) for licensing information, including licensing information relating to third-party software that may be included in this Community release.